RubenAAA/Smart-list/README.md

 The items you wish to put onto your list are added one by one under the _add a product to your Shoppinglist_ subheader.
 To add the product to the list simply click the _submit_ button.

 After you are finished with the Shopping List click the _save list_ button at the bottom of the page.
 From now on your most frequently bought items will be displayed under the _the items you most often buy_ subheader.
 You can adapt the amount of items displayed in this way on the _my profile_ page, accessible through the navbar.
-On the Navbar you will also find _upload receipt_. through this functionality you can upload past shopping receipts to improve the items it will suggest to you in the future!
+On the Navbar you will also find _upload receipt_.
+Through this functionality you can upload past shopping receipts to improve the items it will suggest to you in the future!